 The Internet of Things (IoT) has transformed the global economy, but the laws and regulations governing how IoT devices collect, store, and share data struggle to keep up.
-Manufacturers and their partners rely on Epstein Becker Green’s experienced, cross-functional legal team to help them protect their intellectual property rights and secure sensitive customer data while furthering innovation.
+Manufacturers and their partners rely on Epstein Becker Green’s experienced, cross-functional legal team to help them protect their intellectual property (IP) rights and secure sensitive customer data while furthering innovation.

 Anticipating Risk in Uncharted Territory